Woollim Entertainment: History

 In June 2010, Woollim debuted their first ever boy group, Infinite.

 In August 2013, Woollim Entertainment merged with SM Entertainment's subsidiary SM Culture & Contents (SM C&C) to form "Woollim Label", an independent record label whose music would be different from SM Entertainment's sounds with their own color of music and an eclectic lineup of artists.

 In November 2014, Woollim debuted their first girl group, Lovelyz.

 On March 21, 2016, SM C&C announced that it decided to separate its video content business from its music content business.
 SM C&C established Woollim Entertainment (Woollim Entertainment Co., Ltd) to handle its music content business, with SM C&C owning all stocks of the company.
 The partition came into effect on June 8, 2016.

 In August 2017, Woollim debuted their second boy group after seven years, Golden Child.

 In August 2019, Woollim debuted their second girl group, Rocket Punch.
 In October 2020, Woollim debuted their third boy group, Drippin.

+In late-April 2021, Following the disbandment of Produce 48 group Iz*One, Woollim then-trainees Kwon Eun-bi and Kim Chae-won returned to the company.
+In September 2021, Kim Chae-won left the company.

-On November 1, 2021, Woollim Entertainment announced 7 out of 8 members of Lovelyz contract expired on November 16.
-Among the members, only Baby Soul, now using her real name Lee Su-jeong, has re-signed with the company, while the remaining members did not re-sign.
+On November 1, 2021, Woollim Entertainment announced 7 members of Lovelyz contract expired on November 16 and only Baby Soul, now using her real name Lee Su-jeong, has re-signed with the company, while the remaining members did not re-sign.

+On August 24, 2024, Golden Child would be re-organized as a 7-member group, as members Tag, Kim Ji-beom and Choi Bo-min departed from the group did not renew their contract and also confirmed that 5-member of the group had renewed their contract, expect Lee Dae-yeol and Y due both of them renewal contract period has not yet arrived.In December 2024, it was later announced that remaining member of Golden Child terminated their contract, except Lee Jang-jun and Hong Joo-chan.In the same months, Woollim also announced that Rocket Punch had ended their activities after 4 member of the group terminated their contract, with leaving only Suyun remains with the company.